Skip to main content

 create

-Supported types: boolean-flag, boolean, string, double, int, string-list, json, duration, int-range, bytes
+Supported types: boolean-flag, boolean, string, double, int, string-list, json, duration, int-range, bytes, log_level

 Examples: